-REQUIRED DOCUMENTS - NEW VEHICLE LICENCE APPLICATIONS
+2.2 REQUIRED DOCUMENTS - NEW VEHICLE LICENCE APPLICATIONS

 Applicants must complete the online application form and pay the required fee by visiting the Authority's website at www.trafford.gov.uk and searching for Hackney Carriage/Private Hire Vehicle Application Form.
-When submitting the form applicants will be required to attach scanned copies of the following:
+When submitting the form applicants will be required to upload scanned copies of the following:

-- A valid certificate of insurance to cover public and/or private hire work.
-The insurance may be produced at the time of the application or when collecting the plate and licence. - The vehicle registration document i.e. logbook.
-This means either the full logbook or the New Keeper Supplement from page 3 Section 10 of the logbook.
-For vehicles over 4 passengers applicants MUST produce the FULL LOGBOOK.
-(Please note If the logbook is not in the name and address of the vehicle owner the applicant will only be issued with a one month licence to allow for the logbook to be amended.
-A vehicle licence may only be granted for a maximum of 12 months.
-Once the logbook has been amended it should be scanned and sent to the Licensing Office so that the licence can be renewed for the remaining eleven months). - A bill of sale/receipt.
+- A valid certificate of insurance to cover public and/or private hire work. - •

+The vehicle registration document i.e. logbook.
+This means the full logbook.

+- A bill of sale/receipt.
 Either from the garage/dealer/auction OR for private sales a letter must be provided from the previous owner giving their name, address, all vehicle details, new owner details and address and signed and dated by both parties - DBS/Right to work check.
 If the applicant is not a Trafford licensed driver then they must submit a basic DBS disclosure certificate and proof of right to work.
-Where the application is made by a company then a DBS check must be submitted for each director/ partner. - A Valid Compliance Test Certificate.
-The compliance test should be arranged after the application has been submitted and accepted.
-The Licensing Section will issue a confirmation email which should be used to book an appointment at the Authority's nominated testing station.
-The
+Where the application is made by a company then a DBS check must be submitted for each director/ partner. - A Valid Compliance Test Certificate from a Nominated Garage - HPI Check.
+The Authority will not license a vehicle which has been written off in any category.